 - Future medical bills

-If you or a loved one have been injured by a building collapse, you may want to contact Shulman & Hill right away.
-Our lawyers are trained to handle these claims and fight for the fair compensation you may be entitled to.
+If you or a loved one have been injured by a building collapse, you should contact Shulman & Hill right away.
+Our lawyers are trained to handle these sensitive and complex claims and will fight for the fair compensation you may be entitled to.

-In order to ensure that you seek fair compensation for your injuries, Shulman & Hill lawyers can work diligently to compile evidence, build a case, and speak with experts who can help explain how your accident happened and the impact on your life.
+In order to ensure that you seek fair compensation for your injuries, Shulman & Hill lawyers will work diligently to compile evidence, build a case, and speak with experts who can help explain how your accident happened and the impact on your life.